Program highlights

 Entry to the program is limited to ensure a supportive and collegial environment that affords students with quality time with faculty supervisors and opportunities for close engagement with the academic life of the College of Law.
 Generous funding support is available, including scholarships for highly qualified students and travel grants to support students who travel for their thesis research or to present their work at national and international conferences.
 A wide range of courses as well as faculty seminars and guest lectures in the College of Law and throughout the University are open to graduate students.
 As well, our college provides its graduate students with office space and opportunities to get involved in teaching and research.

-Recent news and publications
+Recent publications

 Oladele Adeniji successfully defended his thesis, Rights-Based Appraisal of Some Aspects of Nigerian Mental Health Laws: Perspectives from the United Nations Convention on the Rights of Persons with Disabilities on June 17, 2024.
 Supervisor: Professor Doug Surtees.